esimorre/twistranet/README.txt

 More informations
 =================

-You can get other informations in the "docs" folder inside this package about:
+You can get more informations in the "docs" folder inside the package about:

 - installing pip